 The assignment of responsibility and accountability does not mean that the other party is excluded from carrying out checks in order to confirm compliance.
-It is intended to ensure clear identification of the party responsible for initial and continued compliance throughout the ship's stay at the terminal / berth.
+It is intended to ensure clear identification of the party responsible for initial and continued compliance throughout the ship's stay at the bunker location.

 The ship's master should check all considerations lying within the responsibility of the liquefied natural gas (LNG) fuelled ship.
-Similarly, all considerations which are the liquefied natural gas (LNG) bunker station and, if applicable, the terminal / berth responsibility should be checked by the liquefied natural gas (LNG) bunker station operator and, if applicable, the terminal / berth representative respectively.
+Similarly, all considerations which are the liquefied natural gas (LNG) bunker truck and, if applicable, the bunkering location's responsibility should be checked by the liquefied natural gas (LNG) bunker truck operator and, if applicable, the bunkering location representative respectively.
 In fulfilling these responsibilities, representatives should assure themselves that the standards of safety on both sides of the operation are fully acceptable.